ibm-cloud-docs/transit-gateway/displayroutereport.md

 ```
 {: codeblock}

-## Generating and viewing a route report using the API
+## Generating and viewing a route report with the API
 {: #generate-route-report-api}
 {: api}

-To generate and view a route report using the API, follow these steps:
+To generate and view a route report with the API, follow these steps:

 1. Set up your [API environment](/docs/transit-gateway?topic=transit-gateway-set-up-environment) with the right variables.
 1. Store any additional variables to be used in the API commands, for example: